Customs requirements for Travellers

-Travellers may import their personal medicaments provided it is a stock for not more than three (3) months’ use.
+Travellers may import their personal medicaments provided it is for not more than three (3) months’ use.
 This must be accompanied by a prescription issued by a medical doctor.

 Handmade articles for commercial purposes

-Travellers from SACU or the Southern African Development Community (SADC) member states are allowed to bring into South Africa handmade articles of leather, wood, plastic, or glass if the goods do not exceed 25 kg in total, without the payment of duties and taxes.
+Travellers from the South African Customs Union (SACU) or the Southern African Development Community (SADC) member states are allowed to bring into South Africa handmade articles of leather, wood, plastic, or glass if the goods do not exceed 25 kg in total, without the payment of duties and taxes.

 Currency brought into or taken from South Africa is monitored by law.
-Should you have South African currency exceeding R25 000 or foreign currency exceeding $10 000 (or equivalent), this must be declared.
+Should you have South African currency exceeding R25 000 or any foreign currency, this must be declared.

-If you are leaving from a port other than the port where you lodged the deposit, the inspection report confirming the re-exportation of the items will be forwarded to the office where the deposit was lodged and a cheque will be posted to the address that you provided.
+If you are leaving from a port other than the port where you lodged the deposit, the inspection report confirming the re-exportation of the items will be forwarded to the office where the deposit was lodged.

 If you are bringing goods into the country specifically for a conference, e.g. pamphlets, brochures, banners, etc., you need to do the following: